qxresearch/qxresearch.github.io/_pages/team/_posts/2021-06-04-rohit-prasan-mandal.md

 I am currently in my third year pursuing Bachelors of Technology in Computer Science @UEMKolkata.
 I found Machine Learning and Computer Vision really intriguing because it gives computer brain and eye(sort of).
 Now, I'm in a internship as Machine Learning researcher @NLP AI Automation.

-I'm the founder of a ML project based organization qxresearch, where we're working on new problem statements and help other developer to get started in this domain.
+I'm the founder of this ML project based organization @qxresearch, where we're working on new problem statements and help other developer to get started in this domain.